twam/v4l2grab/README.md

 For installation, follow the instructions into the [GitHub Wiki](https://github.com/twam/v4l2grab/wiki/Installation).

-Try `./v4l2prog -h` to get some help.
+Try `./v4l2grab -h` or just `v4l2grab` if you have installed it to get some help.

 If your webcam works, please add it to the [Compatible Devices](https://github.com/twam/v4l2grab/wiki/Compatible%20Devices) table.